Cratis/Samples/.github/instructions/vertical-slices.instructions.md

 - Concepts that are shared between slices should be placed in the feature folder.
 - Concepts that are specific to a slice should be placed in the slice folder.
 - Concepts that are shared between features should be placed in the `Features` folder.
+- Don't reference concepts from other features or slices, if you need to share concepts between features, place them in the `Features` folder and have correct namespace.
 - Prefer one file per concept type, as that makes it easier to find and possible move them.

 ## Commands